 Endoscopic Survey Sturry – Cavity Wall Inspection Sturry

-An endoscopic survey is classed as a destructive survey due to the nature of the survey small holes between 10-14mm are drilled within the pointing mortar joints, allowing an endoscope/inspection camera to be passed through the hole and inspect the cavity to view a problem such as potential wall tie failure or to check for the presence of cavity wall insulation.
+An endoscopic survey is classed as a destructive survey due to the nature of the survey small holes between 10-14mm are drilled within the pointing mortar joints, allowing an endoscope / inspection camera to be passed through the hole and inspect the cavity to view a problem such as potential wall tie failure or to check for the presence of cavity wall insulation.

-There are lots of uses for an endoscopic survey Sturry but the most common is for cavity wall ties, but they have been used to confirm the location or presence of cavity trays and other items this will all depend on your need.
+There are lots of uses for an endoscopic survey Sturry but the most common is for cavity wall ties, but they have been used to confirm the location or presence of a cavity trays and other items this will all depend on your need.

 Wall Tie Failure Survey Sturry – Cavity Wall Tie Failure Inspection Sturry